-A cyber-risk is a way for criminals to attack sensitive data, finances, or business operations online that weakens the overall growth of the organisation.
-Attacker’s intention could be for monetary reasons, competitive degradation, terrorism and many more.
-These criminals look for the vulnerability of the organisation and to use it as a gateway for installing a malware malicious actor which results in a breach.
+A cyber-risk is a way for criminals to attack sensitive data, finances, or business operations online that weakens the organization’s overall growth.
+The attacker’s intention could be for monetary reasons, competitive degradation, terrorism, and many more.
+These criminals look for the organization’s vulnerability and use it as a gateway for installing a malicious malware actor, which results in a breach.

-A calculation to find out the intensity of cyber risk in an IT infrastructure can be attained by the following formula: Cyber risk = Threat x Vulnerability x business Value
+A calculation to determine the intensity of cyber risk in an IT infrastructure can be attained by the following formula: Cyber risk = Threat x Vulnerability x business Value.

-There will be no zero-risk involve when you are operating a business, remember to eliminate the vulnerabilities as much as it is possible and secure the security measures as strong as a stone wall between your business information and criminals.
-Risk is a part of general business process.
+There will be no zero-risk involve when you are operating a business; remember to eliminate the vulnerabilities as much as it is possible and secure the security measures as strong as a stone wall between your business information and criminals.
+Risk is a part of the general business process.

 WHAT IS A CYBER-RISK ASSESSMENT?

 Just like any assessment in general, this one is the same with a lot of questions and answers to fill up with.
 While doing this assessment, executives and directors are supposed to answer certain questions, few examples are as follows:-